philfrei/AudioDicer/README.md

 ﻿# AudioDicer

+NOTE: This project is undergoing development and is not to be trusted for production.

 **AudioDicer** is a Java Class built to efficiently produce a continuously varying sound stream from a small sound asset.
 In creating soundscapes, there is often a need for a continuous sound, for example, a flowing brook, or a crackling campfire.
 Continuous playback is typically achieved by looping a sound asset.
 If the loop is too short, the repetition can become annoyingly apparent to the User.
 To prevent this, longer sound files are used, but the memory costs of doing so can quickly add up.

 With **AudioDicer**, small portions of audio are randomly selected from a cue and strung together to provide continuously varying audio.
 A scant handful of seconds of data can serve as the basis for a continuously-playing cue with no discernable looping.